 If you are trying to increase the reach of a business through digital marketing, then you should definitely consider exploring Pinterest.
-This is so especially if your target audience skews female, and if you are looking to attract high income households.
+This is so relevant, especially if your target audience skews female, and if you are looking to attract high income households.

 Pinterest is a marketer’s dream simply because it has a large audience, it does not feature as stiff competition as other search engines like Google, and more importantly, it offers fast results.
 In fact, dominating a niche on the platform is easy.
 Here are the things that you should focus on if you want to guarantee success on the platform as Julie Nyholm Petersen, Head of Social at MediaGroup World told us below.